szivrohamtest/first_repository/README.md

 Here's some other changes .....
 Take it please.

-Hi it's szivrohamtest, i am triing to ruin your work here, how about it?
+Hi it's szivrohamtest, i am trying to ruin your work here, how about it?